New Student Orientation (NSO)

 All students are required to have a Gateway Community College ID card on them while on campus and to use the campus parking garage.
 If you do not have your GCC ID yet, you may park in the Temple Street Garage and then present your ticket at the security check point to get it validated.

-New Student Orientation is Gateway's program to assist new students in transitioning into the college environment and become familiar with the various services, resources, and opportunities available at Gateway.
+Research demonstrates that students who are properly oriented to the college achieve a higher level of academic success than those who are not.
+NSO is Gateway's program to assist new students in transitioning into the college environment and become familiar with the various services, resources and opportunities available at Gateway.

 To register you will need: